 How did you become a pastry chef?

 I started in the family bakery when I was 15.
 Three years later, I left to hone my skills and learn new techniques in different Parisian pastry-makers’, working everywhere from craft bakeries to tea rooms, to restaurants and hotels.

 I also worked for a few years as a consultant.
 At 22, I accepted my first mission in Russia.
 I was to set up a croissant shop from scratch, from the production line to personnel recruitment!
 I learned much from these experiences.

-As I love people, I naturally wanted to support them.
-I wanted to develop teams around projects and make them grow.
+As I enjoy teamwork, I naturally wanted to develop teams around projects and make them grow.